pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ### Contracts.

-An electronic contract is a legally binding document, electronically signed by the different parties, where the parties engage in doing something in due time.
+An electronic contract is a legally binding document, electronically signed by the different parties, where the parties engage in doing or giving something in due time.
 Being able to exchange contracts means being able to exchange anything from goods to services, by being able to settle a barter, a payment, or any combination of both.
 [More on contracts.](/wiki/Contracts "wikilink")

 ### Multi-party exchanges: Chains.